01143323060/Material_Courses/README.md

 ## Course Materials

-This repo is for course materials for grade 1.
+This repository is for course materials for freshman CS students.
-It will help you view materials online from here or by downloading them.
+It will allow you to view materials online or download them.
 I wish it would help you one day.

 Best wishes,